What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 Why do different platforms show different previews?

-Each platform has its own metadata preferences and fallback behavior.
-Some prioritize Open Graph, others use Twitter Cards, and some fall back to basic HTML tags.
-Testing across platforms ensures consistency.
+Each platform follows its own priority order for metadata — some prefer Open Graph, others Twitter Cards, and some fall back to basic HTML tags.
+Use TryUnfurl.com to see all platform previews simultaneously.

 Why is my og:image not showing?